ali5alkaf5/larafiler/README.md

 The LaraFiler facade provides the following methods:

 - `upload(UploadedFile $file): LaraFilerResponse`: Uploads the given file and returns the file path.
+- `download(LarafmDocument|string $doc): LaraFilerResponse`: Downloads the file with the given path for download.
-- `download(LarafmDocument|string $doc): LaraFilerResponse`: Streams the file with the given path for download.
+- `inline(LarafmDocument|string $doc): LaraFilerResponse`: Streams the file with the given path for download.
 - `delete(LarafmDocument|string $doc): bool`: Deletes the file with the given path.
 Returns true on success.

 ## License